 As detailed above, the joint venture between Mt.
-Labo and Galeo was terminated subsequent to yearend and is subject to actions in both the Philippine Courts and Singapore Arbitration plans and the new Secretary of the Department of Environment and Natural Resources announced a moratorium on new mining developments in the country, resulting in increased uncertainty with regard to the Mabilo Project.
+Labo and Galeo was terminated on January 31, 2017 and is subject to actions in both the Philippine Courts and Singapore Arbitration plan.
+The previous Secretary of the Department of Environment and Natural Resources ("DENR") announced a moratorium on new mining developments in the country and a ban on open pit mining, resulting in increased uncertainty with regard to the Mabilo Project.
+The Company believes the appointment of the new Secretary of the DENR will be constructive and positive for the industry.
+The Company intends to continue to work with Mt.
+Labo to help progress the Mabilo Project.

-The Company's risks are further detailed in the AIF dated March 30, 2017 in the "Risk Factors" section; this Risk Factors section is incorporated into the MD&A by reference.
+The Company's risks are further detailed in the AIF dated March 29, 2018 in the "Risk Factors" section; this Risk Factors section is incorporated into the MD&A by reference.